Past-President, The Incorporated Society of Musicians (the UK's professional association for musicians)

-John Morehen's main interests lie in 16th- and 17th-century music.
-For 50 years he has been involved in prestigious editorial projects, including the Tudor Church Music 'octavo' series (Associate Revising Editor), the British Academy major project Early English Church Music (Assistant Editor, 1972-80, General Editor, 1980-95) and Musica Britannica (member of the Editorial Committee since 2003, and Trustee since 2007).
-His scholarly editions include the complete English church music of Christopher Tye, the complete Latin and English church music of Thomas Morley, the collected madrigals of Amner, Nicolson, John Hilton ('the Younger') and Croce, Byrd's Psalmes, Songs and Sonnets (1611), and Merulo's keyboard Recercari (1567).
-His edition of Ravenscroft's Pammelia/Deuteromelia (1609) and rounds and songs from Melismata (1611) appeared in 2012 in Musica Britannica.
-He is the editor of English Choral Practice, 1400-1650 (CUP, 1995), the first book to survey the performing practices in English choral foundations during the 15th-17th centuries.
-He has written widely on 16th- and 17th-century music, and has contributed extensively to major reference works, including The New Grove Dictionary of Music and Musicians (2001 edition).
-His articles in The Transactions of the Cambridge Bibliographical Society deal with Jacobean music printing.
+John Morehen's main interests lay in 16th- and 17th-century music.
+For 50 years he was involved in major editorial projects, including the British Academy major project Early English Church Music (Assistant Editor, 1972-80, General Editor, 1980-95) and Musica Britannica (Editorial Committee member since 2003, and Trustee since 2007).
+His scholarly editions included the complete English church music of Christopher Tye, the complete Latin and English church music of Thomas Morley, the collected madrigals of Amner, Nicolson, John Hilton ('the Younger') and Croce, Byrd's Psalmes, Songs and Sonnets (1611), and Merulo's keyboard Recercari (1567).
+His edition of Ravenscroft's Pammelia/Deuteromelia (1609) and rounds and songs from Melismata (1611) appeared in 2012.
+He was the editor of English Choral Practice, 1400-1650 (CUP, 1995), the first book to survey the performing practices in English choral foundations during the 15th-17th centuries.
+He wrote widely on 16th- and 17th-century music, and contributed to numerous reference works, including The New Grove Dictionary of Music and Musicians (2001 edition).
+His articles in The Transactions of the Cambridge Bibliographical Society dealt with Jacobean music printing.
 He gave presentations on computer applications in musicology at conferences in Orsay (1981), Paris (1984), The Hague (1986), Toronto (1989), and Washington DC (1993).
-His revised edition of the memoirs of Sir Herbert Brewer, organist of Gloucester Cathedral (1896-1928), was published in 2015 to mark Brewer's sesquicentenary.
-His most recent publication is an anthology of Elizabethan rounds and canons, published by Stainer & Bell (2018, 'Introduction to the Part Song', vol.8).
+His revised edition of the memoirs of Sir Herbert Brewer, organist of Gloucester Cathedral (d.1928), was published in 2015 to mark Brewer's sesquicentenary.
+His final publication was an anthology of Elizabethan rounds and canons (Stainer & Bell, 2018).

 John's musical compositions, comprising ceremonial brass fanfares and Christmas carols and anthems, are published by Encore Publications.
 Amongst the venues in which his compositions have been performed are The Mansion House, Westminster Abbey, Washington National Cathedral and St Thomas's Church, Fifth Avenue, New York.